 What does radical food system change look like?

 The COVID-19 pandemic has highlighted issues of food safety and security.
-But what happens after the pandemic?
+But what happens post-COVID 19?
 Do we go back to “normal”?
 A “normal” which means intensified agriculture and animal production, destruction of natural ecosystems, malnutrition and the associated rise of non-communicable diseases?

 An alternative is a ‘new normal’, with new ways for governments and businesses to start measuring success and agricultural productivity.
 Perhaps the COVID-19 pandemic has given us a chance to rebuild our food systems.
 For example:

 - We need to take an integrated and inclusive approach (with human, ecological and animal health at the forefront) to: